ballerina-attic/resiliency-circuit-breaker/README.md

 ## <a name="deploying-the-scenario"></a> Deployment

-Once you are done with the development, you can deploy the service using any of the methods that we listed below.
+Once you are done with the development, you can deploy the service using any of the methods listed below.

 ### <a name="deploying-on-locally"></a> Deploying locally
-You can deploy the RESTful service that you developed above, in your local environment.
-You can use the Ballerina executable archive (.balx) archive that we created above and run it in your local environment as follows.
+You can deploy the RESTful service that you developed above in your local environment.
+You can use the Ballerina executable archive (.balx) that you created above and run it in your local environment as follows.

 ```
 $ ballerina run orderServices.balx